-This includes fees to CHI, a weekly payment tied to the minimum wage, an educational allowance, and room/board.
+Costs include program fees to CHI, a weekly stipend to the Au Pair, an educational allowance, and room/board.
 The weekly wage for the Educare participant is lower with a higher educational allowance.

-Au Pairs are entitled to a private bedroom, meals, a minimum weekly stipend in accordance with governmental requirements, one and one-half days off each week, a full weekend off each month, two weeks of paid vacation, and the first $500 ($1000 for Educare participants) toward the cost of the required academic course work.
+Au Pairs are entitled to a private bedroom, meals, a weekly stipend, one and one-half days off each week, a full weekend off each month, two weeks of paid vacation, and the first $500 ($1000 for EduCare participants) toward the cost of the required academic course work.

 Either a parent or responsible adult must be present in the home for the first three days that the Au Pair is with the host family, which may include a weekend.
 The host family and Au Pair must attend at least one of their family day events during the Au Pair’s stay.
 There must be a signed written agreement between the host family and the Au Pair outlining the obligations of both parties.
-In addition, CHI generally require the host family and the Au Pair to sign written agreements that outline the obligations of each party to CHI.
+In addition, CHI generally requires the host family and the Au Pair to sign written an agreement that outlines the obligations of each party to CHI.